justinchoi001/liferay-learn-0/commerce/user-guide/catalog/creating-and-managing-products/channels/configuring-product-visibility-by-site-using-channels/README.md

 # Configuring Product Visibility by Site Using Channels

-By default in Liferay Commerce Products added to any catalog are visible globally - that is they are visible across all sites added to a Liferay Commerce installation.
-In some circumstances, store administrators may want to limit product visibility to particular channels based on their criteria.
+By default in Liferay Commerce Products added to any catalog are visible globally - products are visible across all sites added to a Liferay Commerce installation.
+Store administrators may want to limit product visibility to particular channels based on their criteria.

-For the purpose of this example, we will consider a scenario of a multi-region business providing products from a single catalog.
+For the purpose of this example, we will consider a scenario of a multi-region seller providing products from a single catalog.

 <img src="./images/01.png" width="700px" style="border: #000000 1px solid;">